 The year is 1953, the place Los Angeles, California.
-It is here a recently discharged young Army veteran named Herb Reed recruited Cornell Gunther, Joe Jefferson and Alex Hodge to form a vocal quartet he would eventually name The Platters.
+It is here a recently discharged young Army veteran named Herb Reed recruited Cornell Gunther, Joe Jefferson, and Alex Hodge to form a vocal quartet he would eventually name The Platters.

-After a failed attempt at recording Only You (and You Alone)on Federal Records in 1954, Jefferson, Gunther and Hodge left the group and were immediately replaced by Tony Williams, David Lynch and Paul Robi.
+After a failed attempt at recording Only You (and You Alone)on Federal Records in 1954, Jefferson, Gunther and Hodge left the group and were immediately replaced by Tony Williams, David Lynch, and Paul Robi.
 That same year, Zola Taylor joined becoming the first female vocalist to break through the gender divide as part of an all-male vocal group.
 This second lineup of the newly formed quintet is often mistakenly referred to as the “original Platters.”

 That same year, The Platters worked with music producer, acclaimed song writer and artist manager Buck Ram to sign a major deal with Mercury Records.
 It was then that the trendsetting group re-recorded Only You (and You Alone), launching them onto the national stage, but it was reportedly done in error.